 WORK ON ENERGIZED CIRCUITS

-Approval must be obtained from () prior to any work on energized circuits. () will verify that by deenergizing circuits that it will create additional or increased hazards or it is infeasible due to equipment design or operational limitations.
+Approval must be obtained from (name or title of authorized management official) prior to any work on energized circuits.
+(Name or title of authorized management official) will verify that by deenergizing circuits that it will create additional or increased hazards or it is infeasible due to equipment design or operational limitations.

-NOTE: Working on energized parts requires the wearing of appropriate personal protective equipment. () will be responsible for specifying appropriate personnel equipment to be used, to ensure compliance with 29 CFR 1910.335.
+NOTE: Working on energized parts requires the wearing of appropriate personal protective equipment.
+(Name or title of authorized management official) will be responsible for specifying appropriate personnel equipment to be used, to ensure compliance with 29 CFR 1910.335.
 Personal protective equipment for electrical hazards shall meet, be used and maintained in accordance with ANSI J6.1 through J6.7.
 Qualified employees for electrical work shall be aware of and follow the approach distances for qualified employees for alternating current as specified in Table S-5 of 29 CFR 1910.333

 ACCIDENTS CONCERNING LOCKOUT/TAGOUT

-() will be responsible for fully investigating all lockout/tagout accidents, and reporting the cause of such accident to ().
+(Name or title of authorized management official) will be responsible for fully investigating all lockout/tagout accidents, and reporting the cause of such accident to (Name or title of management official in-charge of facility).
 If the accident involved the control of hazardous energy with a single lockout source, a specific procedure will be written and included in appendix F before work is continued.
 If the accident involved a specific procedure for a piece of equipment, the lockout/tagout specific procedure will be evaluated and modified (if necessary) prior to authorizing work to continue.

 8